ralexrivero/MySQL/mysql/README.md

 - PRIMARY KEY: This constraint uniquely identifies each record in a table.
 - FOREIGN KEY: This constraint ensures the referential integrity of the data in the table.
 - CHECK: This constraint ensures that all values in a column satisfies a specific condition.
 - DEFAULT: This constraint specifies a default value for a column.
+If no data is provided, the database will provide the default value instead.
 - INDEX: This is used to create and retrieve data from the database very quickly.

 ```sql